 How to Record Documentation

-The easiest way to record documentation is to get a dedicated notebook or create a computer document to record each interaction.
-You can use a spiral notebook, a dated appointment calendar, create a document on your computer, or use an application on your mobile device.
+The easiest way to record documentation is to get a dedicated notebook or create a document on your computer or phone to record each interaction.

 Always record dates, times, the topics discussed, the duration of the phone call or visit, and whether the interaction was spontaneous or part of your pre-arranged visitation schedule

-For example, if your ex-wife was supposed to pick your daughter up at 3 p.m. for a visit, but never showed up or called to explain why, you should make a note of that, in ink, on your appointment calendar.
+For example, if your ex-wife was supposed to pick your daughter up at 3 p.m. for a visit, but never showed up or called to explain why, make a note of that.

 Keep consistent, daily records.
 Do not wait until several days or weeks have passed.
 It can make it more difficult for you to remember specific dates, times, and details.
 You do not want incomplete records that might call into question your record-keeping abilities.